Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             in all conditions).
 Default is all_1.
       --condition_names CONDITION_NAMES [CONDITION_NAMES ...], -p CONDITION_NAMES [CONDITION_NAMES ...]
                             The output prefix of all conditions.
-If multiple conditions need to be assigned, please use space to separate them.
+If multiple conditions need to be assigned, please use spaces to separate them.
 For example, prefix_condition1
                             prefix_condition2.